texfaq/texfaq.github.io/FAQ-repeat-num.md

-unit is executed in a group, so that any calculations done within the loop are lost (unless their result is made `\global`); however, it does not 'build in' its graphical origins (as `\multiput` does) so its potential outside its own graphics environment ''home'' is more clear.
+unit is executed in a group, so that any calculations done within the loop are lost (unless their result is made `\global`); however, it does not 'build in' its graphical origins (as `\multiput` does) so its potential outside its own graphics environment "home" is more clear.
 % ```latex
 % \input repeat